arqbackup/arq_restore/README.markdown

 ### Restore from a Backup

 To restore the latest version of one of the folders, type the `restore command` listed.
-For example, to restore the "src" folder from "Stefan's MacBook Pro" above, type:
+For example, to restore the `src` folder from `Stefan's MacBook Pro` above, type:

     arq_restore /akiaiyuk3n3tme6l4hfa.com.haystacksoftware.arq/32D9D7A2-3B3E-4BE7-B85B-0605AF24F570/buckets/1D142EAB-3218-48BD-BF5B-4EAEF504783E